MI Vote Matters

 Every year, elected officials cast votes on issues that affect thousands of Michigan residents’ health and access to care and the hospitals and providers who serve our communities.
-That's why your vote is so critical to a healthier future for our state.
-Throughout the 2020 election, the MHA will keep its members and healthcare advocates apprised of election activity, candidates' positions on key healthcare issues and more.
+That's why voting is so critical to a healthier future for our state.
+The MHA keeps its members and healthcare advocates apprised of election activity, candidates' positions on key healthcare issues and more.

 MHA Congratulates Successful Election 2020 Candidates

 The Michigan Health & Hospital Association congratulates all Michigan candidates who successfully won election at the state and federal level in the 2020 election.
 Read more.